bigcommerce/dev-docs/markdown/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> If price_ex_tax or price_inc_tax is set, then they both need to bet specified.
+Otherwise the order total will not calculate correctly.

 </div>
 </div>